apache/doris/docs/en/extending-doris/odbc-of-doris.md

 * Method 1: replace the old MySQL External Table by ODBC External Table, recompile BE close options **WITH_MySQL**

 * Method 2: Do not use the latest 8.
 X MySQL ODBC driver replace with the 5.
 X MySQL ODBC driver

+9. Push down the filtering condition

+The current ODBC appearance supports push down under filtering conditions。MySQL external table can support push down under all conditions.
+The functions of other databases are different from Doris, which will cause the push down query to fail.
+At present, except for the MySQL, other databases do not support push down of function calls.
+Whether Doris pushes down the required filter conditions can be confirmed by the 'explain' query statement.